 Benefits of Swimming as an Exercise

 Many health experts suggest about 75 minutes of vigorous exercising every week to maintain adequate health and well-being.
 Swimming is one such activity that burns almost the same amount of calories as compared to running when practiced religiously for one hour.
 And the best part is it’s almost a zero impact form of exercise, one that has no harsh impact on our joints and bones.
 This is one of the biggest advantages of swimming vis-à-vis working out at a gym which can have a grave impact on our bones and muscles if not practiced under the guidance of an expert trainer.
+It is also the fourth most popular activity.
+Just jump into a pool and once you are comfortable, you can start taking more laps and doing it regularly.

-As in adults and children, benefits of swimming for babies are many too.
+As in adults and children, the benefits of swimming for babies are many too.
 Swimming can help build muscles, improve sleep and appetite in babies.
 It also helps improve coordination and balance.

 Now that we have motivated you enough, let’s look at some top benefits of swimming that promise to get you lapping almost instantly!